 If I am unable to succeed at reforming my faults through changing the heart, then I will try at the level of understanding, knowing the reasons why I need to make the change.
 If I cannot succeed with this, then I will try to reform by changing through behavior.
 The best way is to cultivate the heart and understand the reasons behind the need to change.
-It is foolish if we ignore the best way that is to reform from the heart, and confine ourselves to the inferior way of reforming through behavior.
+It is foolish to confine ourselves to reforming through behavior.
+This is the inferior way.
+Instead we should be reforming from the heart, for this is the best way to change.

 But even when we vow to change, assistance is needed to truly reform.
 We will need constant reminders from genuine friends who witness our actions in everyday life.
-As for our good and bad thoughts, we can ask the beings and spirits of Heaven and Earth to be our witnesses.
+As for our good and bad thoughts, we can ask the beings and spirits of heaven and earth to be our witnesses.
 We also need to be diligent and to sincerely regret day and night.
-If we can honestly regret for one to two weeks, one to three months, then in this way, we are assured of attaining good results benefits.
+If we can honestly regret for one to two weeks, one to three months, then in this way, we are assured of attaining good results benefits

 What are the benefits of contrition?
 We may feel very much at ease and our hearts may feel light and generous.
 An unintelligent person may suddenly become wise.
 Another might maintain a clear and relaxed mind even in a disturbing and confusing environment.
-Our minds will be more clear and our compassion will increase enabling us to no longer feel anger upon seeing an enemy while we remain happy.
+Our minds will be clearer and our compassion will increase enabling us to no longer feel anger upon seeing an enemy while we remain happy.